cs124/labs/Lab4_LargeLanguageModels.md

 4. <b>Consequences:</b> How does your policy tie into Stanford’s Honor Code?
 What happens if a student violates your AI rules?

 #### Draft a Concise Policy
-Work together with your group to write a 1-2 paragraph policy that clearly states how students in CS 124 can or cannot use generative AI tools.
+Work together with your group to write a <b><ins>2-4 short paragraph policy</ins></b> that clearly states how students in CS 124 can or cannot use generative AI tools.
 Keep the language clear and direct, and feel free to use the examples we provided above as inspiration or jumping off points.

 #### Consider the Broader Impact